craigerskine/legendofmana.info/content/collections/recipes/20-stats.md

     content:
       -
         type: text
-        text: 'You can use this recipe to make a Ring and temper in an ' -
+        text: '* You can use this recipe to make a Ring and temper in an ' -
         type: text
         marks: